GrocerEase-App/GrocerEase/docs/CONTRIBUTING.md

 Do not commit code to the main branch that does not compile (install and run) successfully.

 File names should match the name of the top-level symbol (class) they contain.
-Files should not contain more than one top level definition
+Files should not contain more than one top level definition.

+For a feature to be considered done, related code should follow all standards and practices listed in this document.
+In addition, any related tests should pass and all acceptance criteria should be tested manually and documented or automatically with unit tests.